 What is GAP insurance?

 GAP insurance claims ratios are exceptionally low, averaging around 10%, so it’s important to shop around.

 Source: The FCA

-For example, let’s say your brand new car cost £12,000.
-If you wrote it off after three years, you’d only get its current value, £4,800, from your insurance company.
-That’s not enough to buy an equivalent brand new car and unlikely to be enough to repay what you owe on your finance deal.
+For example, if your brand new car cost £12,000 and it was stolen or written off three years later, you only get its current value, £4,800, from your insurance company.
+This isn’t enough to buy an equivalent brand new car and unlikely to be enough to repay what you owe on your finance deal.

 GAP insurance is designed to cover the difference between what your insurer pays out and, depending on the type of policy: